Bug #11301

 The fix is now in internal review.
 If you want to, you can also review the attached patch.

-Updated by Bruce Toll over 1 year ago
+Updated by Bruce Toll almost 2 years ago

 Thanks for providing the patch!
 It looks good to me.
 It fixes the reported issue and I think the updated API is a great improvement.
 The documentation was clear and helpful.